jonathanolson/slither/notes/patterns.md

     - Certain topology (red exit vertex, etc.) features will probably unlock more things
   - Also when we show embedded versions:
     - We have a lot of rules for "preventing simple loops" or "preventing simple loops after we do something trivial"
+  - Hex 1-0 has tons of these... anything with an exit vertex on the connection is... essentially not a rule
   -
   - Rules "Solver" (for plugging into the UI, puzzle generation, difficulty estimation(!))
     - How to "apply multiple rules" for a given... embedding*?